yusufcanb/tlm/README.md

 - 💻 Works on macOS, Linux and Windows.

 - 👩🏻‍💻 Automatic shell detection.
+(Powershell, Bash, Zsh)

 - 🚀 One liner generation and command explanation.